Trees in Welwyn Hatfield

 Tree Planting and Young Trees

 Each year the council plants approximately 300 trees ensuring that the visual amenity of the street scene in the borough is guaranteed for future generations.
 Young trees are looked after closely for the first three years.
 They are watered during the spring and summer weeks if it is very dry, and checked for tight ties or loose stakes.
 Any trees that die, or are severely damaged, are replaced in the next planting season.

-All surveyed council maintained trees are inspected every three years to assess their condition and to highlight any works necessary for health and safety reasons.
+All surveyed council maintained trees are inspected every four years to assess their condition and to highlight any works necessary for health and safety reasons.
 If you have noticed a tree that requires some general maintenance please call the contact centre on 01707 357000.